Kuijen/RT-RP/README.md

 <p></p>
 <h1><strong>Usage:</strong></h1>

-1. Make sure USB Debugging is enabled on your headset via Developer Options!
+1. Make sure that Developer Mode is enabled and that the USB Debugging prompt inside the headset is accepted!

 2. Connect your headset to your computer and run RT-RP, a command prompt should pop-up and it should say "Performing Streamed Install", after that you should get a window pop-up on your headset asking for permission, press accept.